FAQ

 Full details will be on each programme specification and displayed on the course calendar.

-All of our qualifications are accredited by City & Guilds and our AM2 assessments are accredited by the NET.
+All of our qualifications possess accreditation from City & Guilds, and our AM2 assessments hold accreditation from the NET.

 You will be told by your tutor and will receive certification from the awarding body.